'

 YESSS.

-Though it’s just a small town, Kuala Selangor offers a lot of natural phenomena which will definitely amaze you.
+Though it’s just a small town, Kuala Selangor offers a lot of natural phenomena that will definitely amaze you.

 In addition, traveling to Kuala Selangor is very cheap as well.
 We spent around RM300/person for 2 days 1 night including the tour package, food, hotel, etc.

-Therefore, there is no reason to skip this fascinating hidden destination when you came to Malaysia.
+Therefore, there is no reason to skip this fascinating hidden destination when you come to Malaysia.

 error: